StandardRunbook/hypothecary/README.md

 Runbooks (or playbooks if you're at Google) are filled with these commands, but I find the process of following runbooks cumbersome, error-prone and frankly annoying when I get paged at 4 in the morning.
 Sometimes, the runbooks are wrong, missing context, or simply not updated and I simply can't rely on them as a source of truth.
 Fixing this is a culture/process problem but stocks vest faster than culture changes.

+So I propose standardizing runbooks with pre-configured scripts instead of open form text.

-However, I think container logs are a great source of truth.
+I think container logs are a great source of truth.
 So why not run these commands directly in the container to run validating scripts with my dependencies, check the expiry of the certificate, etc. before I even get paged.
 This way, when I actually get paged, I'm not sitting around waiting for an approval or parsing through logs/metrics/traces in the middle of night and I can figure out the source of the issue faster.

 In that spirit, I offer an alternative: why not have a pre-configured set of scripts that run when the readiness/liveness/startup probes break and output the responses to your preferred logging sink, e.g. Splunk.